KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 In MVCR v1,
-* A) General Use MVCR - Defined by the PI Controller, implied and self-asserted

-MVCR v2 -(see Appendix A)
+* A) General Use MVCR - Defined by the PI Controller, implied and self-asserted MVCR v2 - (see Appendix A for more information)
-* B) Explicit MVCR - machine readable Explicit consent - in reference to conformance with ISO 29100 Framework section 4,
+* B) Explicit MVCR - machine readable Explicit consent - in reference to conformance with ISO 29100 Framework (section 4)
 * C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls;

-The receipt has the Consent Type field, which can be externally defined, but, is defined by default ' Implied' 'Explicit', 'Opt-Out', Consent Type.
+The receipt has the Consent Type field, which can be externally defined, but, is defined by default as: 'Implied', 'Explicit', 'Opt-Out', 'Externally defined Consent Type'.

 Not IN Scope
   The General MVCR conformance profile is intended to provide flexibility for implementation and easier adoption by not having the burden of legal compliance obligations for the implementor.
 The MVCR v1 is not to be used for specifying sensitive personal data and compliance claims besides proof of consent.

-The extensions for conformance to explicit consent and for meeting compliance requirements are at various levels of spec review and testing by the WG.   (see conformance table Appendix A)
+The extensions for conformance to laws and to explicit consent are at various levels of spec review and testing by the WG.   (see conformance table Appendix A)

- v0.8 (this draft) meets the requirement of providing a General Use MVCR, while also enabling the development a consistent consent framework for personal data control.
+v0.8 (this draft) meets the requirement of providing a BASIC MVCR, while also enabling the development a consistent 'consent framework' for personal data control.

 ### 3 Notational Conventions for Conformance